I Win

-I Win is the third live album and ninth overall album by Marvin Sapp recorded at Evangel Cathedral in Upper Marlboro, Maryland.
-The album debuted at number nine on the Billboard 200 with first-week sales of 37,000 copies.
+I Win is the sixth live album and ninth overall album by Marvin Sapp recorded at Evangel Cathedral in Upper Marlboro, Maryland.
+The album was released after Jive disbanded, in which Verity quietly became a subsidiary of RCA Records, before the official early 2013 rebrand to RCA Inspiration.
+The release of I Win debuted at number nine on the Billboard 200 with first-week sales of 37,000 copies.
 The album has sold 161,000 copies in the United States as of May 2015.